NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 ```
   # sudo -u sonar-runner /bin/bash
   $ cd
-  $ cp /tmp/sonar-mlnodes.tar.gz .
-  $ tar xzf sonar-mlnodes.tar.gz
+  $ tar xzf /tmp/sonar-mlnodes.tar.gz
-  $ touch secrets/exfil-auth.txt
-  $ chmod go-rwx secrets/exfil-auth.txt
-  $ <edit secrets/exfil-auth.txt to add credential>
+  $ <edit secrets/upload-auth.netrc to add the PASSWORD>
-  $ chmod u-w secrets/exfil-auth.txt
   $ ^D
   # <edit /etc/security/access.conf and add "+ : sonar-runner : cron" before any deny-all lines>
-  # cp /var/lib/sonar-runner/sonar-runner.cron /etc/cron.d/sonar
+  # cp /var/lib/sonar-runner/sonar-runner-batchless.cron /etc/cron.d/sonar
   # ^D
   $ rm /tmp/sonar-mlnodes.tar.gz
 ```

-If you want to test the setup without sending output directly to the production system, then edit `sonar.sh` to use the address of a test system that has an ingestion system set up.
+If you want to test the setup without sending output directly to the production system, then edit `sonar-config.sh` to use the address of a test system that has data ingestion set up.

 ## Fox (cluster name: fox.educloud.no)

-Sonar runs as the user `sonar` and the sonar work directory is `/cluster/var/sonar/bin`, owned by `sonar`.
-The cron job is run as the user `sonar` by copying `sonar-runner.cron` to `/etc/cron.d/sonar`.
+Sonar runs as the user `sonar` and the sonar work directory is `/cluster/var/sonar`, owned by `sonar:sonar`.
+The cron job is run as the user `sonar` by copying `sonar-runner-<config>.cron` to `/etc/cron.d/sonar`, for the appropriate `<config>` for the node.

-**NOTE** On interactive and login nodes, use the files `sonar-no-slurm.sh` and `sonar-runner-no-slurm.cron` instead of `sonar.sh` and `sonar-runner.cron`.
-The reason for this is that job numbers must be synthesized by sonar on such nodes.

-`secrets/` is stored in the sonar work directory with restrictive ownership and permissions.
+**NOTE**: You may wish to change the `MAILTO` definition in the cron script first.

+On Fox we use a lock file to prevent multiple instances of Sonar to run at the same time, the lock file directory is currently `/var/tmp`.

 ### Compute/gpu nodes

+On these nodes, the cron script is `sonar-runner-slurm.cron` and it will run the scripts `sonar-slurm.sh` and `sysinfo.sh`.

 The following additional conditions have to be met on compute and gpu nodes

-* there shall be a user `sonar` with UID 502 (the same UID on all nodes) and homedir `/var/run/sonar`
+* there shall be a user `sonar` with UID 502 (the same UID on all nodes) and homedir `/var/lib/sonar`
 * user can be nologin
-* the directory `/var/run/sonar` shall exist
+* the directory `/var/lib/sonar` shall exist
-* the owner of `/var/run/sonar` shall be `sonar.sonar`
+* the owner of `/var/lib/sonar` shall be `sonar.sonar`
 * in `/etc/security/access.conf` there shall be the permission `+ : sonar : cron` before the deny-all line
 * the owner of `/etc/cron.d/sonar` shall be `root.root`
 * cron errors show up in `/var/log/cron`

-For new and reinstalled nodes to just work:
+To make sure sonar is set up on new and reinstalled nodes:

 * the access.conf setting shall be reflected in `master:/install/dists/fox/syncfiles-el9/etc/security/access.conf`
 * the script `master:/install/postscripts/fox_sonar` shall contain commands to set up home directory and permissions

-### Interactive nodes
+### Interactive/login nodes

+On these nodes, the cron script is `sonar-runner-batchless.cron` and it will run the scripts `sonar-batchless.sh` and `sysinfo.sh`.
+The reason for this difference from the compute nodes is that job numbers must be synthesized by Sonar.

 The following additional conditions have to be met on interactive nodes and login nodes